poseidon-framework/poseidon-framework.github.io/archive_overview.md

 # Public Poseidon Archives

-We, so the [Department of Archaeogenetics](https://www.eva.mpg.de/archaeogenetics/index.html) at the Max Planck Institute for Evolutionary Anthropology and many affiliated colleagues around the world, maintain public repositories that serves as a central hub for most data we use, produce and publish.
+We, so the [Department of Archaeogenetics](https://www.eva.mpg.de/archaeogenetics/index.html) at the Max Planck Institute for Evolutionary Anthropology and many colleagues around the world, maintain public repositories that serves as a central hub for most data we use, produce and publish.

 At the moment there are three archives, which are described below: